First-Time Homebuyer Mistakes and How to Avoid Them

 4. Consider Paying Discount Points

 There are two ways to lower your monthly payments.
-Most people understand that making a larger down payment will reduce the monthly payment.
-What most people, even people who have purchased multiple homes, probably don’t know about is buying mortgage discount points.
+Most new buyers understand that a larger down payment will reduce a monthly payment.
+Most people, even those who have purchased multiple homes, probably don’t know about buying mortgage discount points.

 Mortgage discount points are fees paid upfront to lower your interest rate.
 The benefit is interest savings you accumulate over the life of the mortgage.
 For most home loan programs, that’s 30 years of savings.